 Collecting based on Gods and Goddesses can open your eyes to the world of Roman Mythology and the particular traits and characteristics of each deity.
 Being able to spot particular identifying features such as Minerva’s Helmeted profile along with spear and round shield, sometimes she is depicted with an Owl, but not to be confused with Nox, Goddess of the night.

 Fortuna, goddess of fortune, is shown with a rudder, representing guidance and a cornucopia, a symbol of wealth.
 She is shown either sitting on a throne or standing looking to one side.

 Usually rare, in some cases the goddess is a personification of a defeated enemy.
 A woman that appears on the Trajan series of coins with the legend DACIA CAPTA (the conquered Dacia) is the personification of that province.

-Or maybe scenes with the emperor, in religious moments, like sacrificing before an altar, political ones, speaking in front of the troops (ADLOCVTIO AVGVSTI) or the Senate, or military ones.
+Or maybe scenes with the emperor, in religious moments, like sacrificing before an altar, political scenes, addressing troops (ADLOCVTIO AVGVSTI) or the Senate, or military examples.

-Unfortunately, today, some fakes are very dangerous for collectors.
-The fakes from the Bulgarian school are almost perfect in some cases.
-Also the Chinese fakes are starting to be more accurate then ever.
+With advances in technology giving counterfeiters more tools to work with, and the ever increasing prices of genuine pieces, there is a huge incentive for fakes to be made.
+Some of these fakes are a big concern for the numismatic community.
+Fakes from the Bulgarian school are almost perfect in some cases.
+Chinese fakes are starting to be more accurate than ever.
 Only with time and experience, these fakes can be avoided.